cmd-stream/cmd-stream-go/README.md

 It should also be noted that the number of simultaneous server clients is limited (it can be configured).
-And each command on the server is executed in a separate gorountine, with help of the user-defined `Invoker` and `Receiver`.
+And each command on the server is executed in a separate gorountine, with help of user-defined `Invoker` and `Receiver`.
 Also, a command can have more than one result.

 Among the server configuration, you can find (and not only):
 - FirstConnTimeout - the server will close if it does not receive the first connection during this time.
-- WorkersCount - each connection to the client is processed on the server by the one `Worker`.
+- WorkersCount - each connection to the client is processed on the server by one `Worker`.
 That is, this parameter sets the number of simultaneous clients of the server.
 - LostConnCallback - called when the server loses connection with the client.
 - ReceiveTimeout - if the server has not received any commands from the client during this time, it closes the connection.

 # How To Use
-All we need to do is define the `Receiver`, commands, results, and codecs for the client and server.
+All we need to do is define `Receiver`, commands, results, and codecs for the client and server.

 The client codec encodes commands and decodes results from the connection.
 The server codec does the same thing, but in reverse. cms-stream-go was designed with [mus-stream-go](https://github.com/mus-format/mus-stream-go) in mind, but you can use any other serializer with it.

+Thanks to the super simple [MUS format](https://github.com/mus-format/specification), the mus-stream-go serializer uses a small number of bytes to encode the data.
+Also, with mus-stream-go there is no need to put the length of the data before the data itself.
+This all can have a positive impact on your bandwidth.

 In [cmd-stream-examples-go](https://github.com/cmd-stream/cmd-stream-examples-go)
 you can find examples of using cmd-stream-go.